Quantum Kernel Methods

 4. a training kernel matrix and test kernel matrix

-5. a classical SVM trained on the precomputed kernel
+5. a classical SVM classifier or kernel-ridge regressor trained on the precomputed kernel

 Formally: